-The promoter will either work with the band or its agent to arrange for a show to take place.
+The music promoter will either work with the band or its agent to arrange for a show to take place.
 They will agree upon a date for the show and they will book an available venue for that date.

 The music promoter will then negotiate any fees for the show with the band or the agent.
 As soon as the fees have been sorted out, the promoter will then publicize the show by way of the press, radio, posters, emails and online advertising.
-It is the music promotions person's job to make sure that the band has everything they need, such as a support band, back line, hotels and a rider.
+It is the music promoter's job to make sure that the band has everything they need, such as a support band, back line, hotels and a rider.
 They will set up dates for sound checks and organize the timeline of the show.

 When starting out small, local newspaper advertising and posters are usually enough.
-If the show is successful, word will get out and other aspiring bands will want that promoters services, as well.
+If the show is successful, word will get out and other aspiring bands will want that promoter's services as well.
 As the promoter becomes well-established locally, bands from other areas and more prominent bands will follow.
 Great communication skills, knowledge of advertising and a love for music is necessary in becoming a successful music promoter.